julie-j-code/ng.users-fiberbase-with-email/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy

+Do not forget to change firebase.json

+` "public": "dist"`
+instead of
+` "public": "public"`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).